irizvi18/Yale-Coursework/README.md

 # Yale-Coursework
-Bachelor of Science in Computer Science & Economics Bachelor of Science in Statistics & Data Science
+Bachelor of Science in Computer Science & Economics, Bachelor of Science in Statistics & Data Science

 | Academic Semester |                                               |                                         |                                  |                                     |                                 |               |